Achievable logoAchievable logo

 Test format

-A well-organized testing session enhances the reliability of test measures.
+A well-organized testing session improves the reliability of test measures.
 Planning should address whether athletes will be tested individually or in groups and whether the same administrator will score all athletes.

 For simple, well-defined tests (such as counting push-ups), different testers may be used.
 However, for tests requiring skill-based judgment (such as a squat), experienced personnel should be used.